casey-barr/casey-barr.github.io/_pages/readinglog.md

 [2019-06-17 - Busy Person Patterns](https://hillside.net/plop/2006/Papers/Library/PLoP%20Busy%20Person%20Pattern%20v8.pdf#page11)

 [2019-02-25 - How to remember what you read: What to do before, during, and after reading anything](https://blog.rescuetime.com/how-to-remember-what-you-read/)

+***The Communist Plot to Assassinate George Orwell*** - Duncan White
+>"The Communists had perhaps mistaken Orwell for another naive volunteer, there to be pushed around, but they had in fact made a powerful enemy, an enemy who now prepared to fight back with his trusted weapons, the typewriter and the pen."

+>A true champion of his ideals.
+I respect Orwell even more after reading about some of the adversity he had to go through.

 ***Beating the Averages*** - Paul Graham
 >"You can't trust the opinions of the others, because of the Blub paradox: they're satisfied with whatever language they happen to use, because it dictates the way they think about programs."